Changes during coronavirus (COVID-19)

 - Are any of your other relationships being affected?

-- Is your work being affected?
+- Is your job being affected, if you work?

 - Do you need information about what support or benefits are available?